-6. New Central Foreshore Plaza (Development Stage 6)
+New Central Foreshore Plaza (Development Stage 6) 6.

-This new parkland will be delivered as part of Indicative Development Stage 6 as illustrated on Figure 33 and in the Landscape Plan Report in Annexure 10 of the Preferred Project Report.
-This parkland/plaza is intended to act as the main activity core and place of celebration of the new development.
+This new publicly accessible open space will be delivered as part of Indicative Development Stage 6 as illustrated in the Landscape Plan Report in Annexure 10 of this Preferred Project Report.
+This publicly accessible plaza is intended to act as the main activity core and place of celebration of the new development.
 The central plaza is to maximise various level changes through the use of cascading water features, elevated platforms with views, terracing and multi-functional, adaptable spaces that promote social interaction and help to create a strong sense of place and community.
 The integration with the river and mangroves set the backdrop to what will be a high quality landscape space with a heavy pedestrian focus.
-Refer Figure 6.
+Refer Map 6.

-- Maximise views to the river and associated vegetative communities - Combined soft/hard landscape for varied uses - High quality spaces to encourage interaction and community values - Attractive, robust, sustainable and low maintenance landscape finishes - Provide and integrate artwork - Provide interpretive signage to reflect upon adjoining riverside vegetative Community - Provide spaces that bring people together where they can share (views, activities, uses) and interact - Maximise views to the river and associated vegetative communities - Multi-functional and adaptable spaces and treatments - Provide ample seating with a variety of outlooks through benches, incidental edges and turf - Night time lighting and activation - Attractive, robust, sustainable and low maintenance landscape finishes - Provide and integrate artwork - Provide interpretive signage to reflect upon adjoining riverside vegetative community
+- Maximise views to the river and associated vegetative communities - Combined soft/hard landscape for varied uses - .
+High quality spaces to encourage interaction and community values - Attractive, robust, sustainable and low maintenance landscape finishes . - Provide and integrate artwork - Provide interpretive signage to reflect upon adjoining riverside vegetative Community • - Provide spaces that bring people together where they can share (views, activities, uses) and interact • - Maximise views to the river and associated vegetative communities • - Multi-functional and adaptable spaces and treatments - Provide ample seating with a variety of outlooks through benches, incidental edges and turf • - Night time lighting and activation • - Attractive, robust, sustainable and low maintenance landscape finishes • - Provide and integrate artwork • - .
+Provide interpretive signage to reflect upon adjoining riverside vegetative community

-7. New Lower Riparian Foreshore Link Parkland (Development Stage 9)
+New Lower Riparian Foreshore Link publicly accessible open space (Development Stages 7 & 9) 7.

-This new parkland will be delivered as part of Indicative Development Stage 9 as illustrated on Figure 33 and in the Landscape Plan Report in Annexure 10 of the Preferred Project Report.
-This parkland continues to generally follow the natural overland flow path, terminating at the foreshore reserve.
-This parkland provides more water features and soft plantings interspersed with a sequence of passive recreation lawns with specimen tree planting for shade.
+This new publicly accessible open space will be delivered as part of Indicative Development Stages 7 & 9, as illustrated in the Landscape Plan Report in Annexure 10 of this Preferred Project Report.
+This publicly accessible open space continues to generally follow the natural overland flow path, terminating at the foreshore reserve.
+This publicly accessible open space provides more water features and soft plantings interspersed with a sequence of passive recreation lawns with specimen tree planting for shade.
 The orange orchard reflects the past uses of this site and creates a desirable area to sit and relax away from the more urban landscapes to the east.
-Refer Figure 7.
+Map 7: New Lower Riparian Refer Map 7.

-- Heritage interpretation of past land use - Natural creek-like water features and plantings - Low maintenance softscape & hardscape elements - Temporary stormwater detention ponds and ephemeral creek beds
+- Heritage interpretation of past land use - Natural creek-like water features and plantings - Low maintenance softscape & hardscape elements - Temporary stormwater detention ponds and ephemeral creek beds •